Instructions for Authors

 FINAL CHECKING

-1. All pages have been numbered beginning from the first page of the text.
+1. All pages have been numbered starting from the first page of the document.

-2. Assignment of copyright form has been properly filled and signed.
+2. The copyright form has been correctly filled out and signed.

-3. The abstract should not exceed 300 words in original articles and 200 words in case reports.
+3. The abstract should not exceed 300 words for original articles and 200 words for case reports.

-5. References are in conformity with the instructions.
+5. The references are in accordance with the instructions.

 6. All abbreviations used in tables, figures, and illustrations have been defined.